Mercedes E-Class hybrid engines, drive & performance

 Fastest of the lot is the E 300 e saloon, completing the sprint in 5.7 seconds, which is enough to worry many hot hatchbacks.
 The diesel is very slightly slower, taking 5.9 seconds to do the same (and a further tenth of a second longer in estate guise).

-Suffice to say, the E-Class hybrids are quick enough to delivery properly gutsy performance, but we'd like a more cohesive response when the system is shuffling between pure electric and diesel or petrol power.
+Suffice to say, the E-Class hybrids are quick enough to deliver properly gutsy performance, but we'd like a more cohesive response when the system is shuffling between pure electric and diesel or petrol power – although this is only really noticeable when you’re pushing on with any kind of enthusiasm.
 It's not the smoothest or most predictable throttle response given the change in power delivery as the car switches from pure electric to petrol or diesel, and there's occasionally a hesitation in response if the combustion engine is in play, too.

-Recent Mercedes have struck more of a balance between handling prowess and ride comfort, where their predecessors focused on the latter almost exclusively.
+Recent Mercedes models have struck a better balance between handling prowess and ride comfort, where their predecessors focused on the latter almost exclusively.

 This means the current E-Class is a decent all-rounder, providing very smooth motorway cruising ability along with good body control on twistier back roads.
 You can add air suspension as an option, but our experience of the E 300 de on its standard steel springs on UK roads suggests that it's not necessary.
 Even as standard, the E-Class Hybrid cushions its occupants from all but the worst potholes and road scarring.